Mississippi school board upholds firing over ‘New Butt’ book

 BYRAM, Miss.
-(AP) — A Mississippi educator who was fired for reading a children’s book called “I Need a New Butt!” to second graders says he will go to court to try to get his job back.
+(AP) — A Mississippi educator who was fired for reading a children’s book called “I Need a New Butt!” to second-graders says he will go to court to try to get his job back.

 Toby Price told the Clarion Ledger he received a 12-page order Monday showing the Hinds County School Board had voted 2-1 in late April to uphold the superintendent’s decision to fire him in March.
 He was assistant principal at Gary Road Elementary in the Jackson suburb of Byram.